MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/ost-sync-issues.md

 - Outlook 2013
 - Outlook for Microsoft 365
 ---
-# Issues when you synchronize your Exchange Server mailbox with your .ost file in Outlook
+# Issues when you synchronize your Exchange Server mailbox with your OST file in Outlook

 _Original KB number:_ &nbsp; 842284